takezoe/amateras-modeler/README.md

 See details [here](http://osdn.jp/projects/amateras/wiki/AmaterasERD_1_0_2) about new features.

+### 2007/10/07 - AmaterasUML 1.3.0

+- Eclipse 3.3 Support (This version can't work with Eclipse 3.2.x)
+- Copy & Pase in the class diagram, the usecase diagram and the activity diagram.
+- Brand new visual theme for diagrams.

 ### 2007/7/19 - AmaterasERD 1.0.1

 - Apache Derby support
 - Logical database design support

+### 2007/04/22 - AmaterasUML 1.2.2

+- Activity diagram is available.
+- Connection routers which exclude BendpoinConnectionRouter are not supported.
+- Bendpoint moves according to the entity dragging.
+- Note: This version hasn't compatibility with old versions.

 ### 2006/12/31 - AmaterasERD 1.0.0

 - Initial Release

+### 2006/8/31 - AmaterasUML 1.2.1

+- Class Diagram
+  - Enable to drag two or more classes at a time.
+  - Enable auto connect to Generalization/Realization connection.
+  - Enable to drop the classes in jar entry.
+- Extension
+  - XMI import/export extension is available.

+### 2006/6/10 - AmaterasUML 1.2.0

+- Common
+  - Enable to switch show/hide diagram grid.
+- Class Diagram
+  - Enable to hide fields/methods by context menu.
+- Usecase Diagram
+  - New feature

+### 2006/5/13 - AmaterasUML 1.1.2

+- Common
+  - Enable to hide icons.
+  - Enable to change background/foreground color.
+- Class Diagram
+  - Enable to align diagram element.
+  - Add new connection router.
+- Sequence Diagram
+  - Change presentation of instance.
+  - Add Sequence API and sample plugin.
+-Java support
+  - Enable to open Java editor from class diagram.
+- Limitation
+  - Sorry, Sequence diagram editor can't edit *.sqd files created by older version.

+### 2006/4/22 - AmaterasUML 1.1.1

+- Add drag-and-drop
+  - both class and sequence
+  - drap Java file in package exploler view.
+- Enable to delete and create Return message.
+  - Auto return message creation swtich in AmaterasUML preference
+- Add code compiletion feature to edit message.

+### 2006/4/9 - AmaterasUML 1.1.0

+- Add sequence diagram editor.
+- Add Note for class diagram editor

+### 2005/12/31 - AmaterasUML 1.0.0

+- This is the initial public release.